+WLI is an experience-based certificate program that enables participants to develop and strengthen leadership skills while exploring a feminist perspective in religion and society.
 Led by Professor Miriam Therese Winter, WLI meets once a month from September through May.
-In seminars that take place on Friday evening and on Saturday morning and afternoon, participants hone leadership skills rooted in a feminist perspective that is justice-based, globally oriented, attentive to diversity, and ritually expressed.
+In seminars that take place on Saturday morning and afternoon, participants hone leadership skills rooted in a feminist perspective that is justice-based, globally oriented, attentive to diversity, and ritually expressed.
 The outcome is an embodied spirituality grounded in the very real world of our personal and public lives.

-There are no academic prerequisites for admission to the program for the basic enrollment option.
-Graduate credit options require a baccalaureate degree (or its educational equivalent).
+There are no academic prerequisites for admission to the program.
 Required of all participants are an openness to a feminist perspective in religion and society and a willingness to honor diverse points of view.
-The admission process requires completion of an application form, payment of the $40 application fee, and an interview with a member of the WLI team.